June update - orders currently going out in good time :)

 I love sourcing new dried flowers, so do check out our New Stock department for a regularly updated list of new arrivals be it grasses, seed pods, UK pressed flowers from our own workshops, confetti petals, potpourri, or other natural botanicals."

-We now produce a large proportion of our pressed flowers in-house.
+We now produce a large proportion of these in-house.
 These are one hundred percent traceable, natural and sustainable, with no dyes or pesticides.
 You are likely to find varieties of pressed flowers not offered elsewhere, and a changing selection around the year.
 You can read more about these in our pressed flowers info page.

 "Dried flowers are perfect for weddings, home decor and gifts because they are so long-lasting.
 Our bouquets will last so much longer than fresh ones, and can be kept as mementos for years to come.
 Our website is used by the general public and florists alike.